 Android OS: ‐ Android 6 or above + Outlook App (Note: native mail client is NOT supported)

-Install and configure MFA Mobile App
+Install and configure MFA Mobile App for O365 services

 - Setting up Microsoft Authenticator app on mobile device.